GabrielMoreau/winsoft-main/osbiosupdatenow/README.md

-# OSBIOSUpdateNow - Force Windows and DELL/HP BIOS to update now
+# OSBIOSUpdateNow (Action) - Force Windows and DELL/HP BIOS to update now

 The OSBIOSUpdateNow package uses a DOS script to execute the `wuauclt.exe` command, then attempts to update the BIOS.
 It then uses